fietec/cleks.h/README.md

 typedef struct{
     char* print_string; // the string to print for Cleks_print_tokens
-    char* word;         // the string defining a word, "" for non-words char  symbol;       // the character defining a symbol, '\0' non-symbols } CleksTokenConfig;
+    char* word;         // the string defining a word, "" for non-words char  symbol;       // the character defining a symbol, '\0' for non-symbols } CleksTokenConfig;
 ```
 As can be seen above, there are two types of custom tokens, *WORDS* and *SYMBOLS*.